mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 By creating new component variants, you're automatically opting out of the [global variant feature](/joy-ui/main-features/global-variants/), which allows you to have fine-grain control of the color-related CSS properties (`color`, `background` and `border`).

+Here is an example of extending the sheet variant to include `glass` value:

 ```js
 extendTheme({
   components: {